WE COME IN CONTACT WITH WATER-BASED CONTAMINANTS EVERYDAY

-Even if you haven't heard the word "BIO-CONTAMINANTS" before, you come in contact with these substances almost every day.
-For example, it causes clogged drains and there are plenty of biofilm-covered rocks near rivers and lakes.
+Even if you haven't heard the word "WATER-BASED CONTAMINANTS" before, you come in contact with these substances almost every day.
 It also forms on your teeth and causes periodontal diseases and tooth decay.
-Bacteria secrete a substance during their growth and its name is biofilm.
-A biofilm protects bacteria against the dangers of the outer world and creates a barrier in order to protect the little organisms inside.
-Some biofilms can be very hard to penetrate and dissolve.
+Bio-matter protects bacteria against the dangers of the outer world and creates a barrier in order to protect the little organisms inside.
+Some organics can be very hard to penetrate and dissolve.

-Bio-contaminants are an invisible enemy, which can cause a variety of diseases.
-While it’s hard to discover with a naked eye, the consequences of biofilm growth can be unfortunate.
-The worse place to find a biofilm is in the kitchen.
+Most contaminants are an invisible enemy, which can cause a variety of diseases.
+While it’s hard to discover with a naked eye, the consequences of organic growth can be unfortunate.
+The worse place to find contaminants and organics is in the kitchen.
 Once it forms inside your dishwasher, it can travel further to the kitchen surfaces, making its way into the human body.
 These bacteria formations have an easy time sticking to food-contact surfaces allowing such bacteria as E.coil and Salmonella to grow freely.
 Failing to disinfect the surfaces leads to serious health problems.

-Bio-Contaminants can also grow on medical implants, making its way into the human body.
-Sometimes biofilm can cause such chronic health problems such as endocarditis, dental peristalsis, prostatitis, osteomyelitis, rhinosinusitis, and ulcers.
-Since some biofilm is antibiotic-resistant, dealing with the health problems caused by it can be tough.
+Contaminants can also grow on medical implants, making its way into the human body.
+Sometimes these contaminants can cause such chronic health problems such as endocarditis, dental peristalsis, prostatitis, osteomyelitis, rhinosinusitis, and ulcers.

-One of the main reasons bio-contaminants cause concerns is that bacteria are stronger in this formation.
-As a result, biofilms are more resistant to the majority of traditional disinfectants and antibiotics that people use to get rid of them.
+One of the main reasons contaminants cause concerns is that bacteria are stronger in this formation.
+As a result, these water-based contaminants are more resistant to the majority of traditional disinfectants and antibiotics that people use to get rid of them.
 They can take many different forms, from a thick buildup in the kitchen sink to a thin plaque on the teeth.
 These little organisms can cause serious damage in domestic settings as well as in industrial and medical settings by harboring bacteria and clogging equipment.

 OUR HOMES ARE GROUND ZERO

-One of the most dangerous bacteria zones for bio-contaminants is your home.
-Biofilm exists everywhere there is a surface, moisture, and nutrients.
-Some of the most biofilm-friendly places are kitchens, dishwashers, bathrooms, washing machines, jetted bathtubs and hot tubs.
-Anywhere you use water in your home is a great place for the biofilm to grow.
+One of the most dangerous water-based bacteria zones for water-based contaminants is your home.
+These organics can exists everywhere there is a surface, moisture, and nutrients.
+Some of the most contaminants -friendly places are kitchens, dishwashers, bathrooms, washing machines, jetted bathtubs and hot tubs.
+Anywhere you use water in your home is a great place for the gunk to grow.
 These places have a variety of surfaces, plenty of moisture, and sufficient nutrients from people and food.

 Basically, all they need to grow is a surface with access to water or other aqueous solutions and favorable conditions.